-[PR.5.21.6-004] The 5G system shall be able to expose the identities and ranging results of Ambient IoT devices to a trusted third party.
+[PR.5.21.6-004] The 5G system shall be able to expose the identities and relative positioning results of Ambient IoT devices to a trusted third party.

 [PR.
 5.21.6-005] The 5G system shall be able to support suitable security mechanisms for Ambient IoT devices, including encryption and data integrity.